 Do you have gaps in your smile or anywhere in your mouth?
 Some individuals embrace this trait.
 Others, however, may wish to fill spaces between the teeth for a more uniform appearance.
-At Lake Forest Dental Arts, Dr. James Fondriest discusses why extra space can occur between the teeth, and explains how to address the issue with cosmetic dentistry.
+Let’s discuss why extra space can occur between the teeth, and explains how to address the issue with cosmetic dentistry.

 Why Do I Have Spaces between My Teeth?

 A gap between two teeth is called a diastema.
 This condition is a variation of normal, and typically does not affect the state of your oral health.
-It is fairly easy to fill these spaces between the teeth.
+It is fairly easy to close the diastemas or to fill the spaces between the teeth.
 In addition to detracting from the appearance of a smile, a diastema can sometimes cause pain and discomfort – especially if your lips, cheeks, or tongue become caught in the space.

 There are plenty of reasons why a space may occur.
 Some of the most common causes include: